Taking the First Recursive Leap of Faith

 We sort of defined the recursive case in step 3.
 Let’s be more explicit this time.

 Our recursive case is whenever our target c is not 0.
-Any time we are given a c that is greater than or equal to 0, c — n is also a recursive case.
+Any time we are given a c that is greater than or equal to 0, c n is also a recursive case.
 To put it into more plain english, using the example from above, when we subtract 2 from 6 and are left with 4, we must make the same computations for 4 to find the number of coins for 6.
-This continues until we reach c = 0. - Assemble the code
+This continues until we reach c = 0.

 Let’s begin begin assembling the code again.
 Below us we have the pieces we need to create our recursive solution.